jdyen/FREE/Readme.txt

 Function Regression in Ecology and Evolution (FREE)
 ===========================================================================
-This README is for the software FREE (Function Regression in Ecology and Evolution).
+This README is for the R package FREE (Function Regression in Ecology and Evolution).

 Copyright (C) 2014, Jian Yen